-Have you thought about which website pages they tend to stay on longest, what campaigns bring them there, and which of your website pages covert the best?
+Have you thought about which website pages they tend to stay on longest, what campaigns bring them there, and which of your website pages convert the best?

-Google Analytics can help you understand all of this information and so much more.
+Google Analytics can help you understand all of this information and more.
 By simply installing a Google Analytics plugin on your WordPress website, you can start collecting this data immediately.
-As is most things with WordPress, installing Google Analytics is a painless process.
+With help from a plugin, adding Google Analytics to WordPress is a painless process.

-In just five easy steps, you can uncover insights about your website visitors and what is and isn’t working for them so you can improve user experience, increase conversions, and learn about the people who are interested in your business.
+In this guide, we’ll walk you through how to install Google Analytics in WordPress with two different methods.
+In a handful of steps, you can uncover insights about your website visitors — including what is and isn’t working for them — to improve the user experience, increase conversions, and learn about your audience.

 Google Analytics for WordPress: What Can You Track?

-Whether you’re looking for details about who is visiting your site, what they’re doing while on your site, or how long they’re staying on specific pages, Google Analytics will provide you with the report you need.
+Whether you’re looking for details about who is visiting your site, what they’re doing while on your site, or how long they’re staying on specific pages, Google Analytics provides you with the report you need.
 The tool allows you to track many interactions between your website and visitors.

-The conversion tab will help you understand your conversion rates.
-You can compare them to your goal and understand what is and isn’t working.
-You’ll learn more about which CTAs and landing pages on your site are successful and what is keeping your visitors most engaged.
+This report also tracks conversion rates.
+You can compare them to your goal and understand which CTAs are working.
+You’ll learn more about which CTAs and landing pages on your site are successful and what keeps your visitors most engaged.

 Analytics Specific to Your Plugin

 In addition to the plethora of information that you receive from Google Analytics, your chosen plugin will also provide you with unique insights.
-For example, let’s review what Google Analytics Dashboard for WP provides.
-Some of these insights and features come standard with other analytics plugins in the WordPress library as well.
+For example, let’s review what ExactMetrics provides.
+Some of these insights and features come standard with other analytics plugins in the WordPresslibrary as well.

 In-Depth Performance Reports.
 These reports provide you with in-depth performance details, such as bounce rates, referrals, page views, organic searches, and more, for each post and page on your website so you can segment your analytical data in a way that makes sense for your website and business.

 Real-Time Stats.
-With Google Analytics Dashboard for WP, you’ll be able to review real-time statistics any time you open the plugin.
+You’ll be able to review real-time statistics any time you open the plugin.
 Some of these stats include the current number of visitors on your website, your acquisition channels, and the source of your current traffic.